Contact

 Past Participles

-Past participles are used for all perfect tense forms of the verb and in the passive voice in English.
+Past participles are used for all perfect tense forms of a verb and in the passive voice in English.

 For regular verbs, we normally add ED to form its past participle.
 Unfortunately for irregular verbs there are no rules and it is just a matter of practice.